 Constituent Learned Society Membership

 The purpose of the Council, as set forth in its constitution, is "the advancement of humanistic studies in all fields of learning in the humanities and the social sciences and the maintenance and strengthening of relations among the national societies devoted to such studies."
 Constituent learned societies pay dues based on the number of individual members, ranging from $990 for societies with under 1,000 members to $9,900 for societies with over 20,000 members.
-Annual inflation
+Periodic inflation

 Applications for membership undergo a multi-stage review process based upon the society’s ability to make a “substantial, distinctive, and distinguished contribution” to ACLS's mission of advancing humanistic scholarship.
 Applications are considered first by the Committee on Admissions, composed of members of the Executive Committee of the Delegates, and then may be advanced to the ACLS Board of Directors and then to the Council for a vote at the annual meeting.

 The following are the criteria for admission as a constituent learned society, as adopted by the Council: